jav2016/uk-co2-emissions-statistical-analysis/README.md

 relationships in the data using applied statistical methods.
 The aim is to see whether lower emissions are more closely linked to changes in the energy mix, changes in energy use, or both.

-This project is presented as a data analysis portfolio and is not a coursework submission.

 ---

 ## Data Used